 That was Saturday…it was about 16 hours long.
 Doing a kitchen remodel while working the toddler rodeo (while pregnant) makes for a very long day.

-Sunday we started in on the upper cabinets.
-A while back I posted our inspiration photo for our upper cabinets.
+Sunday we started in on the wall cabinets.
+I knew what I wanted for the upper cabinets…but I didn’t know exactly what that looked like.
 I wanted them to be ceiling height, but didn’t want to spend the money for new ones.
-I also really like the look of open shelving, but an entire kitchen of open shelves just isn’t practical.
+I also really liked the look of open shelving, but an entire kitchen of open shelves just isn’t practical.
 Hmmm, what to do?
 And then I came across this photo, and I was sold.
 We could use our current cabinets, add a lower shelf…custom look, minimal expense.
 Perfect.

 While on the topic of inspiration photos, here is the photo that made me fall in love with the idea of stormy blue lowers.